National Institutes of Design

-The National Institutes of Design (NIDs) are a group of autonomous public design universities in India, with the primary institute, founded in 1961, in Ahmedabad, with extension campuses in Gandhinagar and Bengaluru.
-The other NIDs are located in the cities of Kurukshetra, Vijayawada, Jorhat and Bhopal.
+The National Institutes of Design (NID) is a group of autonomous public design institutes in India, with the first institute established in 1961 in Ahmedabad.
+The other NIDs are located in the cities of Kurukshetra, Amaravati, Jorhat and Bhopal.
 The NIDs function autonomously under the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry, Government of India.
 The NIDs are recognised by the Department of Scientific and Industrial Research of the government's Ministry of Science and Technology as a scientific and industrial research organisation.
-The universities are accorded Institutes of National Importance under the National Institute of Design Act, 2014.
+The institutes are accorded the status of Institutes of National Importance under the National Institute of Design Act, 2014.

 Institutes

 The primary institute is located in Ahmedabad with extension campuses in Gandhinagar and Bengaluru.
 The creation of four additional NIDs was suggested as part of the central government's 2007 National Design Policy.

 Admissions

-The NID Design Aptitude Test (NID-DAT) is a two-stage national-level entrance examination for the NIDs, organised every year by the NID Admissions Cell for admissions to undergraduate and post-graduate courses in the universities.
-The first stage of the examination is NID-DAT Prelims, which is a pen-and-paper design and general aptitude test, and the second stage is NID-DAT Mains, which is usually an in-studio design test and may also include a personal interview and portfolio review.
-The tests aim to evaluate the candidate's visualisation skills, creative & observation skills, knowledge, comprehension, analytical ability, et cetera.
+The NID Design Aptitude Test (NID-DAT) is a two-stage national-level entrance examination for the National Institutes of Design (NIDs), organized annually by the NID Admissions Cell for admissions to undergraduate and postgraduate courses at these institutes.
+The first stage of the examination is the NID-DAT Prelims, which consists of a pen-and-paper design and general aptitude test.
+The second stage is the NID-DAT Mains, which typically includes an in-studio design test and may also feature a personal interview.
+The tests aim to evaluate candidates' visualization skills, creativity, observational abilities, knowledge, comprehension, and analytical skills, among other competencies.